LukeThompsonUK/mIRC-Scripts/README.md

 ### Donations
 If i've helped you in any way and you'd like to return the favor, here is
 a link to my Amazon Wishlist, feel free to buy any of the items.
-There are even a few items less than $5 so you don't have to break your
-wallet helping me out :D

 [Amazon Wishlist](http://amzn.com/w/EM4MNOPQEX35)